raraz15/semantic-sound-similarity/README.md

 ## TODO

+- When the yamnet config is fixed read those configs and delete configs directory
-- write the insturcitons of installation and how to use
+- write the instrucitons of installation and how to use
   - fs-essentia hwo to install...